 Swiss League Against Epilepsy

-The Research Grant from the Swiss League Against Epilepsy totals CHF 25,000.
-It is awarded annually to researchers working in Switzerland as start‐up funding for larger research projects.
-Applications from researchers carrying out studies on causes of and therapies for epilepsies are especially welcome.
+Finally, applications are also open for the 2023 Research Recognition Award, presented by the Swiss League Against Epilepsy with prize money of CHF 25,000.
+It is awarded annually to researchers working in Switzerland as start-up funding for research projects.
+Preference is given to those who are researching causes of and therapies for epilepsies.

 The Swiss League Against Epilepsy (Epilepsy League) is a specialist organisation which works throughout Switzerland and at the same time represents the Swiss Chapter of the International League Against Epilepsy (ILAE).

 The Epilepsy League researches, helps and informs.
 Its goal is to provide a lasting improvement to the everyday life of those affected by epilepsy and their situation in society.